-Photography plays an important role in a hotel's online marketing strategy.
-Having powerful imagery is a good start to converting lookers into bookers.
-Because of ongoing technology enhancements, high-res imagery as the new industry standard, and the invasion of social media, hoteliers must seriously consider the effectiveness of their current hotel photography and if needed, take action.
+Photography plays a vital role in a hotel's online marketing strategy.
+Having powerful imagery is an excellent start to converting lookers into bookers.
+Because of ongoing technology enhancements, high-res imagery as the new industry standard.
+With the invasion of social media, hoteliers must seriously consider the effectiveness of their current hotel photography and, if needed, take action.

-While professional imagery is necessary, it's important to also utilize user-generated content and images snapped from mobile devices.
-Hotels shouldn't neglect these valuable assets and they should be used on social media sites, especially Facebook, Pinterest, and Instagram.
-According to hotel management system reviewer, Software Advice, many hotels have had success with using Instagram and user-generated photos in order to increase their social media followings, and potentially gain more bookings as well.
-Tactics such as coordinating an Instameet, hosting an Instagram contest around a specific hotel-related hashtag, and partnering with local events to reach new audiences have proved effective for many hotels.
-And let’s not forget the success of the Four Seasons’ Pinterest promotion, Pin.Pack.Go!
+While professional imagery is necessary, it's essential also to utilize user-generated content and images snapped from mobile devices.
+Hotels shouldn't neglect these valuable assets, and they should be used on social media sites, especially Facebook, Pinterest, and Instagram.
+Many hotels have had success with using Instagram and user-generated photos to increase their social media followings and potentially gain more bookings as well.
+Coordinating an Instameet, hosting an Instagram contest around a specific hotel-related hashtag, and partnering with local events to reach new audiences have proved useful for many hotels.

 Hotels should invest in better photography, and do so quickly to stay ahead of their competitors!
 Taking advantage of new technology available and evolving social media influences will only help turn casual web browsers into future guests.